dotnet/roslyn/src/Metalama/doc/Modifications.md

 * `git diff Visual-Studio-2019-Version-16.8..master` or
 * `gitk Visual-Studio-2019-Version-16.8..master`.

-## Caravela.Compiler.CodeAnalysis
+## Metalama.Compiler.CodeAnalysis

-This shared source project contains Caravela additions to the Microsoft.CodeAnalysis project.
-It exists for better separation of Caravela Compiler code from Roslyn code
+This shared source project contains Metalama additions to the Microsoft.CodeAnalysis project.
+It exists for better separation of Metalama Compiler code from Roslyn code

 ### TransformerDependencyResolver